College of Education, Criminal Justice, and Human Services

 The College is divided into four academic schools:

-•The School of Education offers degrees in Early Childhood, Middle School, Secondary, and Special Education, as well as master’s and doctoral programs in such areas as Curriculum, Literacy, and Educational Leadership.
+• The School of Education offers degrees in Early Childhood, Middle School, Secondary, and Special Education, as well as master’s and doctoral programs in such areas as Curriculum, Literacy, and Educational Leadership.

-•A PhD program ranked third in the nation is just one offering of the School of Criminal Justice, as well as bachelor’s degrees and a master’s degree available both online and on campus.
+• A doctoral program ranked third in the nation is just one offering of the School of Criminal Justice, as well as bachelor’s degrees and a master’s degree available both online and on campus.

-•The School of Human Services focuses on Exercise and Public Health Education and Sports Administration and offers a bachelor’s degree in Substance Abuse Counseling both on site and online.
+• The School of Human Services focuses on Exercise and Public Health Education and Sports Administration and offers a bachelor’s degree in Substance Abuse Counseling both on-site and online.

-•Web Development.
+• Web Development.
 Cybersecurity.
 Networking.
 The School of Information Technology includes instruction on those as well as accelerated programs that offer the unique opportunity to earn an IT bachelor’s degree and one of four master’s degrees at the same time.

-We encourage innovation.
+The College encourages innovation.
 CECH’s Arlitt Child and Family Research and Education Center is one of the oldest demonstration preschools in the US, founded in 1925 as the University of Cincinnati Nursery School.

-We embrace diversity.
+UC embraces diversity.
 The College’s Center for Hope and Justice Education supports inquiry-based professional development by uniting teachers and students with the community to bring about more humane and inclusive educational practices.
 We prepare students to have a positive impact and to be contributing members to society.

 The University of Cincinnati, Ohio’s premier urban research university, is dedicated to undergraduate, graduate, and professional education; experience-based learning; and research.
 UC is “among the top tier of the Best National Universities,” according to U.S. News & World Report.

-At UC you make a connection between learning and doing.
+At UC we make a connection between learning and doing.
 The cooperative education system was started here more than 100 years ago, and today UC co-ops get real-world experience and “earn while they learn.”

 • The online Criminal Justice program was ranked 14th in the country by U.S. News & World Report in 2016.